September 20, 2019 Argo Shakedown Run (25 Photos)

-25. This week my new Argo tires finally arrived and I had them mounted Thursday, unfortunately not in time for yesterday's stuck ATV rescue mission!
-LoL As OEM Argo tires are crazy expensive I went with these Duro 243's, I picked up 3 brand new OEM 8" steel wheels to replace the worst 3 original wheels and reused 3 of the decent Grey wheels.
-I'm still undecided on what colour all 6 wheels will end up!
+25. This week the new tires for Project 6x6 finally arrived!
+I had them mounted Thursday so the machine would be ready to rock this weekend on a Moose Scouting adventure with the crew.
+OEM Argo tires are crazy expensive so I went with these Duro 243's for 1/3 the cost of the Argo units.
+I also picked up three brand new OEM 8" steel wheels to replace the worst three original wheels which were heavily rusted and leaking.
+I'm still undecided on what colour all 6 wheels will end up so for now three are black and the rest grey.

-24. With new tires installed and torqued I left the house for a 3 hour shakedown run to work out any bugs that may pop up with this build.
+24. With new tires and rims installed on the machine and torqued I left the house for a three hour shakedown ride to work out any bugs that may pop up with this rebuild.

 23.